Previous articles about the site:

 But let’s get back to the matrix – maybe there are some sensible things we can do.
 Here I am analysing our current situation and system according to functions in the above graph.

 - energy: Here we have reached a pretty high self-sufficiency with solar panels, windmill and heating with firewood that we harvest ourselves from our forest.
 However we need to cover part of our electricity need in the winter with a petrol running generator.
 It seems like a minor part but it is an inefficient single-function element that relies on external fossil fuel.
-We need petrol also for the chainsaw but that is a small fraction compared to what we use in the generator (100-200 litres of petrol per winter depending on winds).
+We need petrol also for the chainsaw but that is a small fraction compared to what we use in the generator (100-200 litres of petrol per winter depending on winds) (Actually it’s only 1200-2500 km driving a car).
 The generator should be eliminated.

 - water: We dug a traditional ring well that gives sufficient volume of good quality water.
 The pump uses electricity so for that part water links to energy.
 In the winter it is relevant because when we don’t have energy we also don’t have water.
 We need water in the cultivation systems.
 The main sources are our roofs, the well, the willow waste water system, ditches along the fields, soil, rain.
 We need ponds.